utrechtzouk/utrechtzouk.github.io/about.md

   From the moment they met they started exploring their love for partner dance.
   From Dancing,
   to performing,
-  and teaching various dance styles such as:
+  and teaching various styles such as:
   Salsa,
   Bachata,
   Merengue,
   and Zouk.
-  Having started a Zouk scene in Edmonton and helped foster Zouk in West Canada at large, they know what it takes to build a community.
+  Having started a Zouk scene in Edmonton and helped foster Zouk in West Canada, they know how to build a community.
   All that experience is brought to nurture Utrecht Zouk, and their infectious energy helps provide a great space for learning during classes or one of their workshops in Holland or abroad.